-6.4.1 CHART ITEMS - TIME-BASED (RIGHT-SIDE)
+7.4.1 CHART ITEMS - TIME-BASED (RIGHT-SIDE)

-The upper left section contains selections for what gases and other critical logging values to draw on the chart on the right side, or time-based section of Gas Chart (see picture below).
+The upper left section of the Charting Tab contains selections for what gases and other critical logging values to draw on the chart on the right side, or time-based section of Gas Chart (see picture below).
 These range from Gas Units to Total Mud Volume.